Staten Island Arts currently administers two types of arts education grants.

 What is not eligible:

-• Organizations that submit a direct application to the New York State Council on the Arts in the 2023 fiscal year regardless of their application’s status.
+• Organizations that submit a direct application to the New York State Council on the Arts in the same fiscal year regardless of their application’s status.

 • Organizations with operating income budgets over $300,000 for two of the last three fiscal years.